alex-butucea/deicerframework/library/Deicer/Query/README.md

 }
 ```

-For more concrete examples of the above, check out the `DeicerTest\Query` namespace.
+For more concrete examples of the above, check out the `DeicerTestAsset\Query` namespace.

 [0]: http://en.wikipedia.org/wiki/Command_query_separation "Read about the concept of Command Query Separation on Wikipedia"